 The years rolled on and somewhere along the way the leaf happened to find its way inside the front cover of my Bible, although I have zero recollection of putting it there.
 I discovered it one night several months ago when, unable to sleep, I had found my way to the place I call “my table” in the living room of my home.

 I had gone there to fight back against the fear that had begun trying to devour me the moment I realized I was awake, hours before daylight.
-I was there, like I had been so many nights before when life got heavy, looking for help, looking for peace, looking for God.
+I was there, like I had been so many nights before when life got heavy, meeting with God, looking for help, asking for guidance, praying for peace.

 At some point and for some reason I opened the front cover of my Bible, something I apparently never do, and there was the forgotten golden leaf.
 I just sat and looked at it.